Co-author: Ruwan Wickramarachchi (AI Institute, University of South Carolina)

 While machine learning has proven effective at solving many computational challenges, the full potential of machine intelligence is still far from being realized, as machine learning often falls short in dealing with problems such as interpretability, explainability, accountability, and lack of quality training data.
 Leveraging knowledge —including domain knowledge and commonsense knowledge that is often available as knowledge graphs, taxonomies, lexicons, and other symbolic representations —within sub-symbolic architectures could help machine learning overcome such challenges.
 The need for integrating machine learning/sub-symbolic representations with symbolic representations has been discussed for many years.
 In 2003, Leslie Valiant identified three problems in computer science, one of which is “characterizing a semantics for cognitive computation.”

 Nearly two decades later, this is still an open problem.
 However, a novel idea has emerged in AI “neuro-symbolic computing/knowledge-infused learning,” which aims to achieve Valiant’s vision —intelligent cognitive behavior —by learning from experience and reasoning from what has been learned.
-In broad terms, .
-However, as , this will require resolving the “impedance mismatch” due to the differences in representation and abstraction between symbolic and sub-symbolic systems.
+In broad terms, the knowledge in neuro-symbolic computing is represented in symbolic forms, while learning, reasoning, and inferencing are achieved using neural networks.
+However, as Sheth et al. point out, this will require resolving the “impedance mismatch” due to the differences in representation and abstraction between symbolic and sub-symbolic systems.

 Recently, there has been an uptick in techniques attempting to bridge the symbolic/sub-symbolic divide.
-Sheth et al. categorize this recent work as a .
+Sheth et al. categorize this recent work as a continuum of shallow, semi-deep and deep infusion of knowledge.
 Of the recent methods, Knowledge Graph Embeddings (KGEs) remain the most widely adopted approach for representing the knowledge in KGs and integrating them with machine learning architectures.
 KGEs transform entities and relations in the KG into vectors/matrices in the continuous vector space, allowing them to be consumed by other sub-symbolic methods.
-While this transformation is not lossless, many KGE approaches have recently been proposed to limit the transition loss by .
+While this transformation is not lossless, many KGE approaches have recently been proposed to limit the transition loss by explicitly exploiting semantics such as type and hierarchy information.
 Even at their current stage of development, KGEs show excellent potential for achieving the aims of knowledge-infused learning, particularly explainability, compared to their current machine learning counterparts.